QUESTIONS TO ASK COLLEGE COACHES

 – Crosses and shot stopping

-– Verbal communication in a game situation
+– Verbal communication in a game situation – Participation in different goalie exercise

-Emailing College Coach “DO’s”
+Emailing College Coaches

-DO send your email to all the coaches, not just the head coach; it is common
+3. DO send your email to all the coaches, not just the head coach; it is common for an assistant coach to lead recruiting

 Emailing College Coaches “DON’Ts”

-DON’T write a long and wordy email.
+1. DON’T write a long and wordy email

 WHEN AND HOW A COLLEGE COACH CAN TALK TO A PROSPECT